roahmlab/tidybot_ros/README.md

 We recommend going to the original [Tidybot++](https://github.com/jimmyyhwu/tidybot2?tab=readme-ov-file#policy-training) codebae and learn how to train a diffusion policy for the tidybot platform.
 The structure of the dataset obtained from our platform is the same as the original Tidybot++ platform so you can try a policy in the same way on our platform.

 ### Policy Inference
 The policy server in this part is adapted from the original Tidybot++ project.
-You can follow the same instrution in the original [Tidybo++](https://github.com/jimmyyhwu/tidybot2?tab=readme-ov-file#policy-inference) project to setup the policy server on a GPU machine.
-Once the GPU server is running.
-Setup a SSH tunnel from the dev machine to the GPU server by
+You can follow the same instructions from the original [Tidybo++](https://github.com/jimmyyhwu/tidybot2?tab=readme-ov-file#policy-inference) project to setup the policy server on a GPU machine.
+Once the GPU server is running, setup a SSH tunnel from the dev machine to GPU server by
 ```bash
 ssh -L 5555:localhost:5555 <gpu-server-hostname>
 ```